 They also have games so you can hangout with friends and family!
 The place feels like visiting a friend’s house.

-The restaurant is named after the owners’ younger son, Gabe.
+The restaurant is named after the owners’ eldest son, Gabe.
 Isn’t that just sweet?

 Gabe’s Home Grown Dishes serves Filipino comfort food, with most of their specialties made from scratch.
 They also specialize in Malabon dishes.